sarukuku/ParaChute/parachute/searchReplaceDB/README.md

 3. Browse to the script folder URL in your web browser
 4. Fill in the fields as needed
 5. Choose the `Dry run` button to do a dry run without searching/replacing

-## Warnings & Limitations

-1. Three character UTF8 seems to break in certain cases.
-2. We can't test every possible case, though we do our best.
-Backups and verifications are important.
-3. The license for this script is GPL v3 and no longer WTFPL.
-Please bear this in mind if contributing or branching.
-4. You use this script at your own risk and we have no responsibility for any problems it may cause.
-Do backups.

 ### CLI script